Moving Through a Dark Night of the Soul: A Spiritual Director Holds Space for Obscurity

 White text on a photo of grey cloudy sky with dark silhouettes of trees reads "The dark night of the soul is the process of being dislodged by love from the perception that the point you've come to is deep enough for you.
 Dr. James Finley"

-What is a Dark Night of the Soul?
+What Is A Dark Night of the Soul?

 A “dark night of the soul” is a season of obscurity in the spiritual landscape when what we “knew” is no longer accessible.
 It is a season of disorientation.